Review: QR code solutions for anti-counterfeiting, with examples

 Here is an example static QR code counterfeiting scenario:

-Context: A consumer authenticates a static QR code which has been copied by a counterfeiter.
-The codes are not unique and serialized from one product to the next:
+Context: A consumer encounters a static QR code which has been copied and re-printed by a counterfeiter.
+These codes are not unique and serialized from one product to the next:

-- Prints static QR codes: A motor oil brand prints the same static QR code on millions of motor oil bottles with a link to the product website.
+Prints static QR codes: A motor oil brand prints the same static QR code on millions of genuine motor oil bottles with a link to the product website.

-- Result is no ability to check if product is genuine: There is no easy way for the motor oil brand to distinguish which users on the product information website came from the “real” product or from the “fake”, and thus, no way to communicate with customers that they have bought a counterfeit product.
+Result is no mechanism for checking if the product is genuine: There is no easy way for the motor oil brand to distinguish which users on the product information website came from the “real” product or from the “fake”, and thus, no way to alert customers that they’ve obtained a counterfeit product.

 Pros: None!
 Standard QR codes have no anti-counterfeiting capabilities.